 Does a ghost get rights to your book?

-Once an author has checked out their ghost, likes their work and the mutual chemistry is spot on, the next crucial step is to discuss rights.
-It is the norm for a ghostwriter to assign their rights to copyright in exchange for compensation, or recognition, or any other negotiated terms and this is the basis for a solid ghostwriting agreement.
+The short answer is technically ‘yes’, which is why contracts are so important.
+In this business, it is the norm for a ghostwriter to assign their copyright in exchange for compensation, or recognition, or any other negotiated terms and this is the basis for a solid ghostwriting agreement.
 However, it doesn’t just happen with a nod and a smile.
 Copyrights cannot be transferred verbally.
-They need to be part of a legal contract.
+It needs to be part of a legal contract.

 It is not unreasonable for a ghost to impose a reasonable limitation on the approvals process within the contract.
 They may, for example, ask for at least 30-days after receiving the author’s comments to resubmit.
 There might also be a provision for what constitutes a ‘satisfactory’ manuscript and it will probably reference the original book proposal ie if the book closely follows the format agreed in the initial plan, it should for all intents and purposes be deemed satisfactory.
 This protects both parties in case either one of them tries to move the goal posts during the process, contrary to the other collaborator’s wishes.

-As an author, don’t be surprised if a ghost pushes hard to insert some detail into contract about what they expect out of the collaboration.
+Authors shouldn’t be surprised if a ghost pushes hard to insert some detail into contract about what they expect out of the collaboration.
 Rights do work both ways.
 While the onus is very much on the ghostwriter to come up with the goods, the author is expected to bring more than just their name (and fee) to the party.
 For a collaboration to work, an author has to commit to an agreed number of hours of interviews with their ghost.
 The amount can vary from writer to writer, but if both parties agree up front on at least roughly the number of hours needed, there will be no surprises later on.